 When making parsad, you should use thick, sturdy wooden spoons or paddles (called a dabla).
 They can turn the parsad without twisting or breaking and won’t get hot.
 You can find wooden dablas on Amazon here.

-Stir continuously on high heat for five minutes.
+Step 9: Stir continuously on high heat for 5 minutes.

-After the five minutes, set the heat to low and stir continuously for another ten to fifteen minutes.
+Step 10: After the five minutes, set the heat to low and stir continuously for another 10 to 15 minutes.
 At this point, you want the flour to cook properly and develop a light brown color.

 Mix in cream of wheat and raisins

 Step 11: When the color is to your liking, mix in the cream of wheat and continue stirring for a couple of minutes.
 After that, toss in the raisins and mix again.